habib13352/SketchNC_tools/README.md

  # 🛠️ SketchNC Tools

-A collection of utility scripts and automated testing tools for the [SketchNC](repo comming soon) a low-cost CNC plotter project, built on ESP32 and powered by FluidNC.
+A collection of utility scripts and automated testing tools for the [SketchNC (repo comming soon) a low-cost CNC plotter project, built on ESP32 and powered by FluidNC.

 This repository provides modular utilities to simplify diagnostics, motion testing, and future automation tasks for the SketchNC platform.